 “It was unusual to have a Latino in that field at the time and many people thought I was lost,” Gonzales said.
 Even now, Latino first assistant directors are rare in the mainstream industry.
 Why?
 Because “the film industry does not have Latino heroes,” Gonzales says.
 Whether in front or behind the camera, prominent Latinos are scarce within Hollywood.

 Gonzales, a long-time NALIP member, has always perpetuated himself within the film industry, but he says now is the time to give back and support more Latinos trying to do the same, which is what #WeAreInclusion means to him.

 “When I finished college and said I was going to make movies, all of my friends laughed at me and thought it was silly and such a dream,” he said.
 Nevertheless, Gonzales followed his dream and loves his job and every film he has worked on.
 He describes being a first assistant director as “almost a chess game,” because he has to have foresight and flexibility to work on the “biggest collaborative effort that there is,” which is making movies.

-Juan Martinez Vera became a NALIP member three years ago.
+Juan Martinez Vera became a NALIP member four years ago.
 At first, he thought NALIP was just a conference that happened once a year, but once he joined he realized it was much more – it is about constant collaboration.

 As a writer and director, Martinez Vera focuses on feature films, short films and commercials.
 His short “Spark” was part of NALIP’s Official Selection and was screened at last year’s Media Summit.
 The short is about a teen who uses social media to look for his father who disappeared during a student protest in Venezuela.
 His inspiration came out of frustration with what was happening in the world around him.